terminusdb-labs/time-json/README.md

 `./timejson [output_filename] [command]`

+## Requirements

+- GNU Time.
+Not installed by default on some Ubuntu servers!

 ## Why?

 A lot of benchmarking tools exists.
 They focus mostly on micro-benchmarking.
 Performing a lot of requests,